wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 ### 4.8 Step 8: Summary & Analysis

 **What happens**:
-1. You'll see a summary of all the information you've provided
+1. You'll see a comprehensive summary of all the information you've provided
-2. Review the summary for accuracy
+2. Review each section for accuracy:
+   - Basic Information
+   - Inquiry (Wen)
+   - Tongue Diagnosis (Wang)
+   - Face Diagnosis (Wang)
+   - Audio Analysis (Wen)
+   - Pulse Diagnosis (Qie)
+   - Smart Connect Health Metrics
+3. Customize your report options (what to include)
-3. Click "Start Analysis" or "Generate Report"
+4. Click "Confirm & Generate Report"

-4. The AI will process all your data using the selected doctor level
+**Report Options**:
+You can customize what information to include:
+- Patient demographics
+- Vital signs & measurements
+- Medical history
+- TCM Recommendations (herbal medicine, dietary advice, acupuncture points, etc.)
+- Report formatting options

 **Processing time**:
-- Physician Level: 30-60 seconds
-- Expert Level: 1-2 minutes
-- Master Level: 2-3 minutes

-**What you'll see**:
+- Typically 30 seconds to 2 minutes depending on AI model
-- A progress indicator
+- You'll see a progress indicator with TCM educational facts
-- "Thinking..." animation
-- The system is synthesizing all four examinations

 **What happens next**: Your comprehensive diagnosis report will be generated.